 Do you have any resolutions for the New Year?
 Have you written them down?
 Research by clinical psychologist Gail Matthews shows when you write down your goals, you are more likely to be successful.

-If this theory holds true, the Concordia Online Education and Concordia Student Services Facebook communities are well on their way to success in the New Year.
-We asked both communities to post their resolutions for 2015, and five lucky respondents received a gift card.
+If this theory holds true, the Concordia Online Education Facebook communities are well on their way to success in the New Year.
+We asked our communities to post their resolutions for 2015, and five lucky respondents received a gift card.

 The winning entries, selected at random: